21crickets/21crickets.github.io/docs/Whitepaper.md

 `Fandom`
 -   Form a fandom culture that can increase the artist’s brand awareness.
 -   Encourage fans to spread the message that ‘the artist is popular.

+> The core functionality of the exchange would be implemented in asset layer and in the protocol layer of the DeFi stack.

 ## Actors